 “Let us allow Jesus into our lives, and leave behind our selfishness, indifference and closed attitudes to others.”

-Jorge Mario Bergolio was born in Flores, a suburb of Buenos Aires, on 17 December, 1936.
+Jorge Mario Bergoglio was born in Flores, a suburb of Buenos Aires, on 17 December 1936.

-In 1992, he became Auxilliary Bishop of Beunos Aires, and in 1998 he became the Archbishop.
+In 1992, he became Auxilliary Bishop of Buenos Aires, and in 1998 he became the Archbishop.
 As Archbishop he doubled the number of priests working in the slums of Buenos Aires.
 He was created cardinal by Pope John Paul II in 2001.
-He held the position of Archbishop of Buenos Aires until 2011, when he resigned, because at the age of 75 it was necessary under church law.
+He held the position of Archbishop of Buenos Aires until 2011 when he resigned because at the age of 75 it was necessary under church law.

 Pope Francis beliefs